 Over the years the choir has made over 30 recordings, a third of them in the last 10 years.
-The most recent are featured here on this page and are available from ourselves directly, or in HMV and other record stores.
-For a comprehensive list of recordings and details on how to order, click the following links:
+The most recent are featured here on this page and are available from ourselves directly, or in good record stores.

 “Stunningly beautiful Music – Music to lift the Soul”

 Recorded live in the wonderful acoustic of St.Andrew’s Metropolitan Cathedral, Glasgow.
 This recording marks the 30th.
 Anniversary of St.Andrew’s Hospice, Airdrie and raises awareness of their Capital Appeal for £9 million pounds to rebuild the hospice to meet the needs of the modern era.
 Proceeds from the sale of this CD will benefit both St.Andrew’s Hospice and St.Andrew’s Cathedral.

 Recorded live in front of a large and appreciative audience in the historic St Magnus Cathedral, Kirkwall in Orkney.

 The choir were delighted to be able to make the long journey to Orkney and receive permission to both perform and record in this historic cathedral.
 The choir of 70 singers had the opportunity to sing with the magnificent Organ and sounded uplifting in the special acoustic of St Magnus.
 This recording is the latest in a new series of recordings that continue to mark the now 118 years of choral excellence – 68 years of the Glasgow Phoenix Choir and 50 years of its predecessor The Glasgow Orpheus Choir.